sictweb/bti425-2020/notes/week08.md

 ### Topics

-Highlights from the routing topic will be presented.
+Highlights from the routing topic will be presented in the computer-lab class/session.

 [Routing and URL parameters](https://bti425.ca/notes/week07-hands-on#implement-the-get-one-use-case)
 This brief section explains how to implement routing with URL parameters.